fsgreco/go-bunny-sign/README.md

 # 🐰 Animated bunny sign for your terminal (Go version)

 This Go package lets you display animated messages with an adorable bunny holding a sign.
-Because why not?
+Because, why not?

 ```
  |￣￣￣￣￣￣￣￣￣￣￣|
-    Hey, kids!
+    Hey kids!
+Don't
-    don't you want
+    you want a bunny
-    a bunny for your
+    for your terminal?
-    terminal?
  |＿＿＿＿＿＿＿＿＿＿＿|
    (\__/) ||
    (•ㅅ•) ||
    /    づ
 ```
+> [!NOTE]

-This project has been done for educational purposes, it's my first Go package, so expect some rough edges.
+> This project has been done for educational purposes, it's my first Go package.
+>
-It is actually the Go port of the original [bunny-sign](https://github.com/fsgreco/bunny-sign) JavaScript package.
+> It is actually the Go porting of the original [bunny-sign](https://github.com/fsgreco/bunny-sign) JavaScript package.

 ### Use Cases